Advertisement

 STATUS: OPERATIONAL GUIDANCE

 HyperLogLog (HLL) is an incredible data structure for estimating unique cardinalities (like unique IP addresses or user sessions) with minimal memory.
 However, the command used to merge multiple HLLs, PFMERGE, is a CPU-intensive operation.
-In May 2026, we are seeing a massive volume of developers searching for ways to fix Redis latency spikes caused directly by monolithic PFMERGE calls executing against hundreds of source keys simultaneously.
+In May 2026, we are seeing a massive volume of developers searching for ways to fix Redis PFMERGE Latency spikes caused directly by monolithic PFMERGE calls executing against hundreds of source keys simultaneously.

 Technical Mechanics: Why PFMERGE Blocks the Event Loop

 Redis is fundamentally single-threaded.
 When you execute a command, it must complete before the next command can be processed.
 For standard key-value lookups (O(1)), this happens in microseconds.
 PFMERGE, however, operates at O(N), where N is the number of source HLL keys.
+This leads directly to elevated Redis PFMERGE Latency.

 When you attempt to merge 1,000 hourly partitions into a single monthly aggregate, Redis must read the 12KB internal register of every single source key, compute the maximum value for each of the 16,384 registers across all keys, and write the result to the destination key.
 If this computation takes 400ms, the entire Redis instance is frozen for 400ms.
 Authentication requests timeout, health checks fail, and your downstream microservices begin throwing 503 errors.